 In 2017, Massachusetts passed a new law effective for 2018 and 2019.
 This law:

 - Reduced scheduled increases in the employer’s unemployment rate;

 - Increased the EMAC fee from a maximum of $51 to $77 per employee per year; and

 - Added an EMAC Supplement, which is an employer penalty of up to $750 per year for each non-disabled employee that receives state-subsidized health coverage (through Medicaid or the state’s exchange).

 Note that if the employer offers affordable, ACA-compliant medical coverage, employees technically should not qualify for subsidized coverage through the state exchange.
 However, employees on Medicaid can trigger the EMAC Supplement because the state’s Medicaid eligibility requirements are only based on the employee’s income, and not the employer’s offer of medical coverage.

-Massachusetts is also reinstating an updated version of employer reporting.
-The state will collect information from employers on health insurance offerings to allow the state Medicaid program to identify individuals who are eligible for state premium assistance.
-The new employer reporting requirement will be completed online through the MassTaxConnect (MTC) website and is due by November 30 each year, starting November 30, 2018.
+Massachusetts also reinstated the employer reporting requirement using an updated version of the HIRD.
+The purpose is to collect information from employers on health insurance offerings to allow the state Medicaid program to identify individuals who are eligible for state premium assistance.
+The new HIRD must be completed online through the MassTaxConnect (MTC) website and is due by November 30 each year, starting November 30, 2018.
 For more information please review the FAQ provided by MTC.